paul-mathieu/french-demonym-to-place/README.md

 #### N.B.

-Les fichiers sont libre d'utilisation, vous pouvez en faire ce que vous voulez.
-Si vous êtes reconnaissant de mon travail, ajoutez juste une étoile au projet :)
+Les fichiers sont libres d'utilisation, vous pouvez en faire ce que vous voulez.
+Si vous êtes reconnaissants de mon travail, ajoutez juste une étoile au projet :)

 The files are free to use, you can do what you want with them.
 If you are grateful for my work, just add a star to the project :)